mmatthieu1290/Project5-Certification-Getaround/README.md

 time_losse.pkl: cuadratic regression for the time of rent lossed according to the threshold.

-Folder app: all the file for making the API on production on heroku.
+Folder APIcode: all the file for making the API on production on heroku.
 The API estimates the daily price on rent thanks to a linear regression.

 Folder Notebooks: the two notebooks that I use in order to prepare the database and to fit the models.